Arham-Mod/Backend_tut/Basics/All_abt_url.md

 # HTTP URL Basics
+# Ex- `Https://Netflix.com/User/sign_in`

 - **URL (Uniform Resource Locator)**
   Thsi is the address of the resource i/we wnat to access.
 Ex- `netflix.com` is the url for the resource netflix.

-- **Protocol**
-  Example: `https` → secure version of HTTP.

 - **Domain/Server**
-  Example: `mystore.com` → identifies the server hosting the resource.
+  Here -> `.Netflix.com` → identifies the server hosting the resource.

 - **Path**
-  Example: `/api/products` → endpoint that points to a specific resource.
+  Example: `/User/sign_in` → endpoint that points to a specific resource.

 - **Query Parameters**
-  Example: `?id=123&category=shoes` → key-value pairs used for filtering or searching.
+  Example: `?user=12323&category=india` → key-value pairs used for filtering or searching.

 ### Examples (Shopping App)
-- `/api/products` → Get all products
+- `/user/Arham` → Get the user
-- `/api/products?id=123` → Get product with ID 123
+- `/movie/id=112` → Get movie with ID 123